Community Ministries of Open Door:

 The Culinary Arts Institute includes a 20-week training program of culinary arts and life skills for homeless and impoverished men and women taught in a Christian environment.
 The program empowers graduates to obtain employment at a living wage.
 Vital community partnerships for this program’s success include Feeding the Valley Food Bank (providing a commercial kitchen), and local employers.
 Graduates of the culinary arts training program can earn as much as $6 more per hour than they were at the beginning of the program and serve in restaurants and hotels across the city.
 Culinary arts graduates have a greater chance of earning living wage employment if they successfully pass the ServSafe class and exam, which is offered at no charge for the students in our program.

-The Institute also teaches basic computer classes, life skills, customer service skills, job readiness, and GED preparation in partnership with Columbus Technical College.
+The Institute also teaches soft skills, life skills, customer service skills, job readiness, resume writing, and mock job interviews.

 We are honored to be a member of The Jacques Pépin Foundation Community Kitchen Program, making life-long differences in people’s lives.